muhammad-asaduzzaman/muhammad-asaduzzaman.github.io/_projects/1_project.md

     [-ob outputBoth] oldfile newfile
 ---

-You can also type help in the command line to learn details about different options available withing LHDiff.
+You can also type help in the command line to learn details about different options available within LHDiff.
     ---
     usage: java -jar lhdiff.jar help
     ---

 You can also put regular text between your rows of images.
 Say you wanted to write a little bit about your project before you posted the rest of the images.